-It is not a surprise that true peace comes by the Holy Spirit since we know that God is a God of love (2 Cor.
-13:11).
+It is not a surprise that true peace comes by the Holy Spirit since we know that God is a God of love (2 Corinthians 13:11).
 God is also a God of joy.
 Jesus said that He came to give us joy (John 15:11).
-We are also told that the Holy Spirit creates joy in our heart (Rom.
-14:17; 1 Thess.
-1:6).
+We are also told that the Holy Spirit creates joy in our heart (Romans 14:17; 1 Thessalonians 1:6).
 Love, joy, and peace are spiritual virtues.

 True peace starts as a spiritual virtue in the heart which is then worked to the outside.
 In the following passage Jesus tells us why the peace of the world will not work.

 But the things that proceed out of the mouth come from the heart, and those defile the man.
 For out of the heart come evil thoughts, murders, adulteries, fornications, thefts, false witness, slanders.
-(NASB) Matt.
-15:18-19
+Matthew 15:18-19 (NASB)

 Only peace that starts as spiritual peace will work.
 True peace starts with a spiritual transformation.
 As a result the followers of Jesus are the real ambassadors of peace.
 They have peace with God.
 A peaceful attitude is growing inside, and as a result they are becoming peacemakers.
 Only the followers of Jesus are the real peacemakers.
 Only the follower of Jesus can bring peace.